Zach McKinstry Player Props: Tigers vs. Orioles

 Zach McKinstry At The Plate

-- McKinstry is batting .265 with three doubles, two home runs and four walks.
+- McKinstry has three doubles, two home runs and four walks while batting .265.

-- He has hit a home run in two of 18 games played this season, and in 3.7% of his plate appearances.
+- He has homered in two of 18 games played this year, and in 3.7% of his plate appearances.

-- He has scored in six games this year (33.3%), but has had no multi-run games.
+- He has scored a run in six of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.